Best Cookie Run: Braverse Starter Deck for Beginners (Ranked)

 What you get in a Braverse Starter Deck

 Each Starter Deck contains a ready-to-play 60-card deck built around a single color, with a mix of Cookie, Item, Trap, and Stage cards (and FLIP cards baked in).
 You can sit down and play a full game with one Starter and a friend's.
-[Verify current Starter Deck contents and MSRP against the official site and a current retailer; pricing fluctuates and we don't quote unverified numbers.]
+Exact contents and prices vary by deck and shift over time, so check a current retailer before you buy.

 How we ranked these